Effective Treatment for Blocked Nose at Night

 - There's a known structural issue like a deviated septum or nasal polyps.

-An ENT can perform advanced diagnostics and offer treatment options like imaging, allergy testing or minor procedures if needed.
+An ENT can perform advanced diagnostics and offer treatment options like imaging, allergy testing or minor

 Preventing Nasal Congestion at Night